You can ask HM Revenue and Customs (HMRC) to cancel tax you owe (‘arrears’) if you think they’ve made a mistake because both of the following apply:

 - the Department for Work and Pensions (DWP)

-- failed to act on information you’ve given them more than once
+HMRC failed to act on information you gave them about the same source of income more than once

 You should do this before you pay any of the tax you owe.
 But if you’ve already made a payment, HMRC may be able to refund it.